Matarajin: Iconography

 Shukaku Hōshinō's Shūyōshū contains a description of a statue of Matarajin, characterized as a "strange deity" (奇神, kishin), and a "yaksha deity" (夜叉神, yashajin) with six arms and three faces: white face of Dakiniten on the left, golden face of Shoten in the center, and red face of Benzaiten on the left.
 The three faces might have represented the concept of three poisons (hatred, concupiscence and anger).
 However, it is not clear why the images of these three specific deities were combined to form a depiction of Matarajin.
 While it is assumed that the portrayal of Matarajin as a typical wrathful deity in art was the oldest iconographic tradition, no known works of art depicting him this way survive, with the only exception being an image of Mahakala labeled as "Matarajin" in Bukkyō zuzō shūsei.

-A different image of Matarajin developed with time, that of an old man deity comparable to Japanese jinushi, so-called "landlord deities".
+A different image of Matarajin developed with time, that of an old man deity comparable to Japanese jinushi.
 The change has been compared to the better documented development of the iconography of Daikokuten from that of Mahakala.
 Matarajin is commonly portrayed wearing an eboshi and kariginu (a type of robe worn in informal contexts), both of which were historically associated with Japanese aristocracy.
 He strikes a drum and is typically depicted smiling.
 Many such images of Matarajin show two acolytes accompanying him, Chōreita Dōji (丁令多童子), who holds ginger leaves and also strikes a drum, and Nishita Dōji (爾子多童子) who holds bamboo leaves and dances.
 They could correspond to bodhisattvas Fugen and Monju.
 Together with Matarajin they could represent both the three truths and "the oneness of the three truths and the three poisons".
 In some cases, the big dipper was represented above this group of deities.
 A famous example of such a depiction of Matarajin is Tenkai's painting from Rinnō-ji, dated to 1617.
 The oldest preserved depiction of Matarajin comes from Kiyomizu-dera.
 Gakuen-ji also possesses a representation of Matarajin, which has been displayed during the Izumo-taisha exhibition at the Kyoto National Museum in 2012.